Real Property Department

 The Hamilton County Auditor’s Office is responsible for maintaining property tax maps and ownership records for the entire county.
-All deeds transferring property must be processed through Transfer and Mapping of the Auditor’s Office prior to being processed by the Hamilton County Recorder.
+All deeds transferring property must be processed through the Real Property Department of the Auditor’s Office prior to being processed by the Hamilton County Recorder.

-If you are in need of transferring a piece of property, it is recommended that you seek professional assistance from a Title Company or an Attorney.Due to liability issues; NO member of the Auditor's Office Staff may assist with or provide instructions on how to create or complete any type of deed or legal document.
-Your deed must be prepared and notarized PRIOR to bringing it to Transfer & Mapping for approval.
+If you are need to transfer a piece of property, it is recommended that you seek professional assistance from an Attorney or Title Company.
+The Auditor's Office Staff does not prepare legal documents.
+Your deed must be prepared and notarized PRIOR to bringing it to the Real Property Department for approval.

 Approving a Deed

-When you arrive at the Courthouse to process your deed, you will start on the 2nd Floor Assessor’s Office; then proceed to the 1st Floor Transfer and Mapping.
+- When you arrive at the Courthouse to process your deed, you will start on the 2nd Floor Assessor’s Office; then proceed to the 1st Floor Real Property Department.
 Once approved, you will go to the 3rd Floor Recorders Office to have the deed recorded (subject to Recorder’s Office fees).

 Read through the Platted Subdivisions by tax year.